 Admissions requirements for sponsored students are the same as all other international student applicants.
-However, in place of the Certification of Finances form, an official sponsoring letter and financial guarantee document is required.
+However, in place of the International Student Financial Aid Application, an official sponsoring letter and financial guarantee document is required.
 The amount of support should be declared in U.S. dollars.

 Sponsored students are not eligible for Susquehanna University merit scholarship awards.